RFSchade/Master_Mind/README.md

 - _-dv or --dev_cheat: When the argument is called the code secret code will appear underneath the score display_
 - _-c or --colour: The colours used in the game to make codes.
 Colours should be typed in separated by a space.
 Keep an eye on how you spell the colours - the way you type them in will be used as a reference for how the player is scored.
 You can pick as many or as few colours as you want!_
 - _-t or --max_turns: How many turns a player has to guess the code_
+- _-h or --help: Shows information on how to use the various arguments (the same as wht is written here)

 Example of code running the script from the terminal:
 ```